sumanstats/Building-R-packages/source/integration.rst

 Web services for continuous integration
 ***************************************

-We'll discuss two services for continuous integration: the first is `Travis <https://travis-ci.org/>`_ which will test your package on Linux, and then there's `AppVeyor <https://www.appveyor.com/>`_ which will test your package on Windows.
-Both of these services are free for R packages that are built in public GitHub repositories.
+We'll discuss three services for continuous integration: `Travis <https://travis-ci.org/>`_ and `CircleCI <https://circleci.com/>`_ which will test your package on Linux & MacOS, and then there's `AppVeyor <https://www.appveyor.com/>`_ which will test your package on Windows.
+All these services are free for R packages that are built in public GitHub repositories.
 These continuous integration services will run every time you push a new set of commits for your package repository.
-Both services integrate nicely with GitHub so you can see in GitHub's pull request pages whether or not your package is building correctly.
+All these services integrate nicely with GitHub so you can see in GitHub's pull request pages whether or not your package is building correctly.

 Using Travis